GeographicCone/SlimIFR/README.md

 ## The What

+This script reformats an _IFR Extractor_ dump so that:
-This script makes it easier to browse and read an _IFR Extractor_ dump.
+* It's easier to browse and read
+* Can be used as input for reading and writing settings with **[UefiVarTool](https://github.com/GeographicCone/UefiVarTool)**

+The purpose is to be able to change any hidden _UEFI Setup_ settings, and make it efficient and straighforward.

 ###  Features